List of Latter Day Saint periodicals

 This article lists periodicals published primarily about institutions, people, or issues of the Latter Day Saint movement.

 Early periodicals

 The following began publication before Joseph Smith's death on 27 June 1844, after which several followers declared themselves his successor and split into various groups.

 The Church of Jesus Christ of Latter-day Saints

-Compared with other sects in the Latter Day Saint movement, The Church of Jesus Christ of Latter-day Saints is by far the largest and has published the most.
+Compared with other sects in the Latter Day Saint movement, The Church of Jesus Christ of Latter-day Saints (LDS Church) is by far the largest and has published the most.

 Official

-The following were published by The Church of Jesus Christ of Latter-day Saints or one of its auxiliaries, and are considered official church publications.
+The following were published by the LDS Church or one of its auxiliaries, and are considered official church publications.

 Affiliated

 The following were published under the sponsorship of the LDS Church or a Church-owned institution or informally adopted by a church auxiliary, but are not considered official church publications.

 Other Latter Day Saint denominations

 The following were published by religious groups in the Latter Day Saint movement, excluding the LDS Church.